The Little App and The Big Store

 But there is also something strange about the whole scene.

-The store asks the little app to explain what it tracks.
+The Store asks the little app to explain what it tracks.

-Meanwhile, the store itself is sitting in the middle of the search, the tap, the ad, the install, the payment, the ranking, the review, and the report.
+Meanwhile, The Store itself is sitting in the middle of the search, the tap, the ad, the install, the payment, the ranking, the review, and the report.

-The store is not outside the system.
+The Store is not outside the system.

-The store is the system.
+The Store is the system.

 So yes, the app has to answer for what it does.
 But the larger story is this: